Reno student suspended after call to Nevada congressman

 “That’s the basic tenet of democracy.”

-Friday, however, happened to be the start of the two-day Nevada state high school debate championships.
+Friday, however, was the start of the two-day Nevada state high school debate championships.
 Instead, the school suspended him Thursday and Monday, allowing Christiansen to represent the school in the middle of his suspension.

-Christiansen helped lead McQueen to a second-place finish in the policy debate competition.
+Christiansen helped McQueen to a second-place finish in the policy debate competition.

 “It looks fantastic for the school,” he said.
 “But right after I do something good for the school, I’m still suspended.”